 Frequently Asked Questions

-How do you read a job description effectively?
+How do you actually read a job description?

 What is the difference between required and preferred qualifications?